-Queensland's biomedical sector at a glance
+Queensland's biomedical sector

-- A$1.86 billion estimated annual gross value added to the Queensland economy
+A$2.11 billion estimated annual gross value added to the Queensland economy

 - global expertise in tropical medicine and infectious diseases

-- expertise in e-health and telemedicine
+- expertise in e-health, comprehensive pathology information and telemedicine

-- home to two of Australia's leading biopharmaceutical contract manufacturers
+- home to two of Australia's leading biopharmaceutical contract manufacturers.

-Why invest in Queensland biomedical industry?
+Why invest in Queensland’s biomedical sector

 - World-class biomedical ecosystem